Plastic Surgery Before and After Photos Breast Procedures

 5. How Long Do the Results Last?

-Results of Breast reduction itself are permanent.
+Results of Breast reduction itself are long-lasting.
 That means, in most patients, the volume of the breasts will stay more or less the same as long as the patient’s weight remains stable.
 However, the results of breast lift component of the surgery is less predictable.

 6. When can I return to work and exercise?